anonymous202511/pemi/other_stacks_report/other_stacks_report.md

    <img src="other_stacks_cellular_frame.png" alt="other_stacks_cellular_frame" width="300"/>

+2. **Frame-level Jitter**:
-2. **Jitter**: for quinn, after enabling PEMI, the jitter exhibits a moderate increase.
-For example, the 50% percentile increases from 0.17 ms to 1.82 ms, and the 90% percentile increases from 33.7 ms to 49.5 ms.
+for quinn, after enabling PEMI, the 50% percentile decreases from 33.4ms to 21.9ms (a 34.4% reduction).
+The tail jitter is significantly reduced, with the 99% percentile decreasing from 562.8ms to 170.0ms (a 69.8% reduction).
-For quic-go, after enabling PEMI, though the median jitter slightly increases from 3.4 ms to 5.6 ms, the tail jitter is significantly reduced: the 99% percentile decreases from 253.7 ms to 140.8 ms (a 44.49% reduction).
+For quic-go, after enabling PEMI, the 50% percentile slightly increases from 10.8ms to 11.965ms (a 10.8% increase).
+However, the tail jitter is observably reduced, with the 99% percentile decreasing from 95.2ms to 60.0ms (a 37.0% reduction).

    <img src="other_stacks_cellular_jitter.png" alt="other_stacks_cellular_jitter" width="300"/>